 - Request an obituary by emailing firstname.lastname@example.org.
 Provide as much information as possible, including full name, any alternate spellings, and the location and date of death.
 Obituary requests may take up to 2 weeks to fill.

-- Book a Librarian for a one hour instructional appointment to get you started with your genealogical research.
+- You may Book a Librarian for a one-hour instructional session to get you started with your genealogical research.
 Librarians will provide instruction on our digital and print resources.
+Call the Reference Department at 978-921-6062 for an appointment.

 - American Ancestors – In-Library Use Only